04 Dec Understanding the Donor-Supported Human Resources Needed to Achieve Sustained Epidemic Control

 PEPFAR countries at all different stages of addressing the HIV epidemic will benefit from performance monitoring and program planning that fully account for investments in HRH support.
 The inventory and dashboards are available to countries as a resource to take stock of their investments in HRH.
 HRH2030 is also working with PEPFAR to link the inventory to MER indicators, to analyze the impact of HRH investments on performance.

-To request a copy of the tool, please contact HRH2030.
+To download a copy of the tool, please visit the PEPFAR Solutions Platform.

 To test 95 percent of all people living with HIV, place 95 percent of those testing positive on continuous anti-retroviral therapy (ART), and have 95 percent of those on ART virally suppressed by 2020